fingo/spata/roadmap.md

 * Providing logging.
 * Using FS2 I/O library in addition to Scala's `Source`.
 * Parsing chunks instead of single elements.
+* Generalize IO to polymorphic effect with tagless-final.
 * Declaring schema and providing its validation.